intermine/im-docs/docs/webapp/region-search/index.rst

 This class can be basically replaced by webservices + html

 Update IQL query to pathquery
-  Currently, region query is constructed by lQL (Intermine Query Language) due to lack of implementation on range constraint in pathquery at the time we developed it. pdate IQL to pathqueries and send by webserive, the output will be a list of results tables or a single results table grouped by region.
+  Currently, region query is constructed by lQL (Intermine Query Language) due to lack of implementation on range constraint in pathquery at the time we developed it.
+Update IQL to pathqueries and send by webserive, the output will be a list of results tables or a single results table grouped by region.
 Ref https://github.com/intermine/intermine/blob/dev/bio/webapp/src/org/intermine/bio/web/logic/GenomicRegionSearchUtil.java#L270-497

 Query fields: